the archivist January 14, 2013

 Vyacheslav Tikhonov, 1965ish USSR version:

-And then, my friends, we have Alan Dobie in the 1973 UK miniseries (with Sir Anthony Hopkins as Pierre):
+And then we have Alan Dobie in the 1973 UK miniseries (with Sir Anthony Hopkins as Pierre):

 James Norton, 2016 BBC adaptation: